iron-fish/website/docs/whitepaper/2_networking.md

 <br />
 <br />

 Then, each subsequent node will broadcast the message to their other peers, until the entire network receives the message.
-In this example, C broadcasts the message to D and G. Then D broadcasts the message to F and G.
+In this example, C broadcasts the message to D and E. Then D broadcasts the message to F and G.

 <img src ="/img/whitepaper/network/nodes3.svg" width="50%" role="presentation" />
 <img src ="/img/whitepaper/network/nodes4.svg" width="50%" role="presentation" />